coreos/docs/os/overview-of-systemctl.md

 # Overview of systemctl

 `systemctl` is your interface to systemd, the init system used in CoreOS.
-All processes on a single machine are started and managed by systemd, including your docker containers.
+All processes on a single machine are started and managed by systemd, including your Docker containers.
 You can learn more in our [Getting Started with systemd]({{site.baseurl}}/docs/launching-containers/launching/getting-started-with-systemd) guide.
 Let's explore a few helpful `systemctl` commands.
 You must run all of these commands locally on the CoreOS machine:

 ## Find the Status of a Container

 The first step to troubleshooting with `systemctl` is to find the status of the item in question.
 If you have multiple `Exec` commands in your service file, you can see which one of them is failing and view the exit code.
-Here's a failing service that starts a private docker registry in a container:
+Here's a failing service that starts a private Docker registry in a container:

 ```sh
 $ sudo systemctl status custom-registry.service